movetokube/postgres-operator/README.md

 * Multiple user roles can own one database
 * Creates Kubernetes secret with postgres_uri in the same namespace as CR
 * Support for AWS RDS and Azure Database for PostgresSQL
+* Support for managing CRs in dynamically created namespaces

 ## Cloud specific configuration